 - The toolbar at the top that allows you to format various components of the post: paragraphs, selected text, images, grids, embeds, etc.

-- The horizontal toolbar consists of tabs (subsections) on the toolbar at the top:
+- The horizontal toolbar consists of tabs (subsections) on the top:

 - Selection — selected text;

-4. A context menu that opens on click of the right mouse button is an extended tool to manage paragraphs and copy various elements within your post.
+4. Context menu appears upon a right-click.
+It is an extended tool for managing paragraphs and copying various elements within your post.

 The number of tabs changes depending on the post element in which the cursor is placed.
-If the cursor is in text, the Post and Paragraph tabs are available; when adding images, you see the Image tab.
-When clicking a layout element, the tabs change so that you can format the selected element.
+If the cursor is on text, the Post and Paragraph tabs are available; when adding images – you see the Image tab.
+When clicking a layout element, the tabs change so you can format the selected element.